ParallelMaths/parallel/pages/7-01-school-of-rock.md

 * Tackle each Parallelogram in one go.
 Don’t get distracted.
 * When you finish, then remember to hit the SUBMIT button.
-* Finish by Sunday night if you’re taking part with your classmates.
+*	Finish by midnight on Sunday if you’re taking part with your classmates.
-* Extra reward points for Parallelograms finished by Monday.
+*	Finish by midnight on Saturday to earn a 25% reward bonus.

 __IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.